github/docs/content/code-security/security-advisories/working-with-global-security-advisories-from-the-github-advisory-database/browsing-security-advisories-in-the-github-advisory-database.md

 1. Navigate to https://github.com/advisories.
 1. Optionally, to filter the list of advisories, use the search field or the drop-down menus at the top of the list.

-   {% note %}
+   > [!NOTE]

-   **Note:** You can use the sidebar on the left to explore {% data variables.product.company_short %}-reviewed and unreviewed advisories separately, or to filter by ecosystem.
+   > You can use the sidebar on the left to explore {% data variables.product.company_short %}-reviewed and unreviewed advisories separately, or to filter by ecosystem.

-   {% endnote %}

 1. Click an advisory to view details.
 By default, you will see {% data variables.product.company_short %}-reviewed advisories for security vulnerabilities.
 To show malware advisories, use `type:malware` in the search bar.